 Marushka has been in private practice for 25 years in Newton Center Ma.
 She is a couples therapist and has co-lead experiential couples workshops at Esalen Institute in Big Sur Ca. and currently co teaches IFS couples workshops.
 Marushka also sees individuals and kids 8 and over and since discovering IFS in 2005 sees people through an IFS lens.
 Marushka is also a seasoned hypnotherapist and has worked with habit disorders, anxiety, trauma, and people going through transition and loss.
 Her personal experience with a long-term meditation practice helps her convey a level of warmth and caring.

-Frances D. Booth, LICSW is a Certified IFS Therapist and Trainer with an office in Andover, MA.
+Frances D. Booth, LICSW is a Certified IFS Therapist and Trainer.
 Her practice specialties are trauma, anxiety, depression, cancer, eating disorders, and attachment disorders.
 She graduated from Cornell University (with honors) and Simmons School for Social Work and has held adjunct faculty positions at Smith College School for Social Work, Tufts Medical School, and The William James College.
 She seeks to cultivate Presence in work and life.
-She loves to sing, dance, move, laugh, dine, wine, and attend theatre.
+She loves to sing, dance, bike, run, sail, read, laugh, dine, attend theatre, and spend time with grandchildren.

 Mona Barbera, PhD, CC, is a psychologist in private practice in Rhode Island.
 She offers IFS couples therapy, IFS couples workshops and is the author of the award-winning IFS relationship book, Bring Yourself to Love: How Couples Can Turn Disconnection into Intimacy.
 She is a former board member of the New Society for the Treatment of Trauma and Dissociation, and is trained in EMDR and Imago Relationship Therapy.
 She is an Assistant Director and Shambhala Assistant Director for Shambhala Buddhist meditation.